aliclark/YAS/README.md

 yas
 ```

+Edit: revisiting this language design I'm not convinced it's worth implementing.
+The goal was to make something like a hybrid of Java 6 and Javascript with constructor dependency injection only, aiming at utter conceptual simplicity while still being usable for building large software systems.

 # Aims

 The language aesthetic could be described broadly by the phrases "economy of mechanism" and "low conceptual volume".